curiousways/hunger-tv/app/plugins/custom-facebook-feed/README.txt

 9. It's super easy to display your Facebook feed in any page or post

 == Changelog ==
+= 4.1.5 =
+* Fix: An error message will now display if there was a problem connecting an account.
+* Fix: The Post Date could not be disabled.

 = 4.1.4 =
 * Tweak: Updated compatibility with the upcoming WordPress 6.0 release.
 * Tweak: Made improvements to how notices are displayed on our plugin settings pages.